symflower/eval-dev-quality/README.md

 ## Usage

-> REMARK This project does not currently implement a sandbox for executing code.
-Make sure that you are running benchmarks only inside of a sandbox, e.g. at least a container.
+> REMARK This project does not execute the LLM generated code in a sandbox by default.
+Make sure that you are running benchmarks only inside of an isolated environment, e.g. by using `--runtime docker`.

-At the moment, the only LLM provider implemented is [openrouter.ai](https://openrouter.ai/).
+The easiest-to-use LLM provider is [openrouter.ai](https://openrouter.ai/).
 You need to create an [access key](https://openrouter.ai/keys) and save it in an environment variable:

 ```bash
 export PROVIDER_TOKEN=openrouter:${your-key}